Essential Sump Pump Maintenance Tasks

 Test your battery backup quarterly by unplugging the primary pump and letting water fill the pit.
 The backup system should engage automatically when the main pump loses power.
 Verify it pumps water effectively and runs for several minutes without issues.

 Check battery charge levels using the system's indicator lights or display.
-Most backup batteries need replacement every 3-5 years, regardless of apparent condition.
+Most backup batteries need replacement every 3 to 5 years, regardless of apparent condition.
 Batteries gradually lose capacity and may fail without warning when you need them most.

 Inspect battery terminals for corrosion, which appears as white, blue, or green crusty deposits.
 Clean corroded terminals with a wire brush and baking soda solution, then ensure connections are tight and secure.